National Schools Programme

 Edukid’s National School Programme (NSP) caters for reception age right through to university.

-Each year we fly pupils and teachers out to our projects abroad and they interview the children and ask the questions they see as relevant.
+Each year we fly pupils and teachers out to our projects abroad, where they can gain a better insight of the challenges faced by other, talk to the children, families and teachers, and ask the questions they see as relevant.

-The films give a voice to children living in poverty/conflict and enable them to talk about the issues as they see them.
+The films give a voice to children living with the effects of poverty and conflict and enable them to talk about the issues as they see them.

 We then create lesson plans and teaching resources to support these films.

 Schools/classes/pupils can enable children living in poverty to access education for the first time through our sponsorship programme.
-In conflict areas such as Palestine we can link your school/teacher/class/School Council directly with your vetted counter parts.
-Meaning you are able to Skype and work on joint projects, making your schools learning experience far more interactive and relational.
+In conflict areas such as Palestine we can link your school/teacher/class/School Council directly with your vetted counterparts.

 Our aim is to enable UK pupils to grow year on year in their understanding of the issues, and to feel empowered as global citizens to be part of the solution.
 From secondary school upwards we can take school trips out to meet their sponsored children, so they can see first-hand the difference they are making.